segmentio/segment-docs/src/connections/destinations/catalog/retently/index.md

 {% include content/connection-modes.md %}

-The Retently integration gives you the possibility to send transactional surveys when an event is triggered in Segment.
+The Retently destination allows you to send transactional surveys when an event is triggered in Segment.

 It takes only three steps to set everything up and start surveying your audience: